 I want to lend a little advice to those considering a career in PR by summarising a few things that I have learned during my first four months of working in the industry.

 Believe in your abilities

 Starting my first ‘big girl’ job has taught me how to have confidence in the skills I already possessed before starting.
-I began this role shortly after graduating and was excited but also a little nervous.
-I was eager to begin my career in PR but slightly apprehensive about being new to everything public relations.
+I began this role shortly after graduating from Nottingham Trent University and was excited but also a little nervous.
+I was eager to begin my career in the world of PR but slightly apprehensive about being new to everything public relations.